excid3/rails/guides/source/getting_started.md

 The Rails philosophy includes two major guiding principles:

 - **Don't Repeat Yourself:** DRY is a principle of software development which states that "Every piece of knowledge must have a single, unambiguous, authoritative representation within a system".
 By not writing the same information over and over again, our code is more maintainable, more extensible, and less buggy.
-- **Convention Over Configuration:** Rails has opinions about the best way to do many things in a web application, and defaults to this set of conventions, rather than require that you specify minutiae through endless configuration files.
+- **Convention Over Configuration:** Rails has opinions about the best way to do many things in a web application, and defaults to this set of conventions, rather than require that you define them yourself through endless configuration files.

 Creating a new Rails app
 ------------------------

-We're going to build a project called `store` that will be a simple e-commerce example app that showcases several powerful features that Rails includes out of the box.
+We're going to build a project called `store` that will be a simple e-commerce example app that showcases several powerful features that Rails includes as standard.

 ### Prerequisites